thermalogic/SEES/README.md

-<b>Foundamentals and practice of software engineering with Python</b>
+# Foundamentals and practice of software engineering with Python

 Dr. Cheng Maohua
 School of Energy and Environment